RedpointArchive/phabricator/ENV-LIST.md

 - `PHABRICATOR_STORAGE_PATH` - When using the `disk` type of storage, specifies the path in the container that's been mapped to the host for permanent file storage.
 This should be a different path to `PHABRICATOR_REPOSITORY_PATH`.
 - `PHABRICATOR_STORAGE_BUCKET` - When using the `s3` type of storage, specifies the bucket to store files in.
 - `PHABRICATOR_VCS_USER` - The user name for SSH access.
 Defaults to `git`.
+- `PHABRICATOR_VCS_PORT` - The Docker-exposed port used for SSH access.
+Sets `diffusion.ssh-port`, which affects the URI displayed in Diffusion.
 - `PHABRICATOR_HOST_KEYS_PATH` - The path to store SSH host keys in.
 This directory should be a volume mapped from the host, otherwise clients will be unable to connect after the container is restarted.
 - `AWS_S3_ACCESS_KEY` - The AWS access key to use for S3.
 Only needed when the `s3` storage type is selected.
 - `AWS_S3_SECRET_KEY` - The AWS secret key to use for S3.
 Only needed when the `s3` storage type is selected.